Fire & Flame Tattoo Designs

 In Greek mythology, Prometheus is the Titan chiefly honored for stealing fire from the gods in the stalk of a fennel plant and giving it to mortals for their use.

-In mythology the Phoenix is consumed in flames and is reincarnated out of it's own ashes.
+In Greek mythology, the Phoenix is consumed in flames and is reincarnated out of its own ashes.
 The flames are a symbol of transformation and rebirth and represent the cycle of life.